Tūmau Waka Rererangi

 Flight attendants usually earn

-New flight attendants typically earn between $31,000 and $35,000 a year, depending on whether they are working on domestic, trans-Tasman or international flights.
+Pay for flight attendants varies depending on whether they work on domestic, trans-Tasman or international flights.

 What you will do